Spinal Cord Stimulation (SCS)

 Why Specialist Neuromodulation Matters

 Chronic pain is sometimes driven by nerve sensitisation and altered pain processing rather than ongoing tissue injury alone.
-In these cases repeated injections or medication changes may provide limited benefit.
-Neuromodulation aims to reduce pain signalling and improve daily function by changing how pain messages are transmitted and interpreted by the nervous system.
+In these situations repeated injections or medication changes may provide limited benefit.
+Neuromodulation aims to reduce pain signalling and improve daily function by altering how pain messages are transmitted and interpreted by the nervous system.

-These treatments require careful diagnosis and selection.
-Neuromodulation is most effective when the pain pattern is well defined when other treatable causes have been addressed and when goals focus on function as well as symptom control.
+Because these treatments influence nerve signalling pathways, careful diagnosis and patient selection are essential.
+Neuromodulation is most effective when the pain pattern is well defined, when other treatable causes have been addressed, and when treatment goals focus on restoring function as well as reducing symptoms.

 Consultant Led Assessment and Planning

-• Examination and review of imaging and specialist reports where relevant
+- Examination and review of imaging or specialist reports where relevant

-• Discussion of physical function sleep impact and activity limitations
+- Discussion of physical function, sleep quality, and activity limitations

-• Consideration of psychological and lifestyle factors that influence pain sensitivity
+- Consideration of psychological and lifestyle factors influencing pain sensitivity

-Where appropriate a structured pathway is followed which may include education optimisation of conservative care and a trial period of stimulation before any permanent implant decision.
+In many cases a structured pathway is followed.
+This may include education, optimisation of conservative treatments, and a trial period of stimulation before any decision about permanent implantation is made.

 How Neuromodulation Works

-• Reduce the intensity of pain signals reaching the brain
+- Reduce the strength of pain signals reaching the brain

-• Improve comfort during movement and daily activity
+- Improve comfort during movement and everyday activity

-• Reduce flare ups in selected pain patterns
+- Reduce flare ups in certain chronic pain conditions

-• Support rehabilitation by making activity more tolerable
+- Support rehabilitation by making activity more manageable

 Focused on Long Term Relief and Function

-• Clear functional goals such as walking tolerance return to work improved sleep or improved ability to exercise
+- Clear functional goals such as improved walking tolerance or return to normal activity

-• Ongoing follow up to optimise stimulation settings
+- Ongoing follow up to adjust stimulation settings when needed

-Book a consultation to discuss whether neuromodulation may be suitable for your pain pattern.
+Book a consultation to discuss whether neuromodulation may be suitable for your pain pattern and long term recovery goals.